FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

 # Common Operations

+## Common localities

+The operator sets per default a predefined set of [localities](https://apple.github.io/foundationdb/configuration.html#fdbserver-section) based on the FoundationDBCluster configuration.
+The following localities will be set by the operator:

+- `--locality_instance_id`: This will get the value from `FDB_INSTANCE_ID` and will represent the process group ID, e.g. `storage-1`.
+- `--locality_process_id`: This will only be set if `storageServersPerPod` is set to a value larger than `1`.
+The format will be `$FDB_INSTANCE_ID` with the process counter as suffix and a `-` as a separator, e.g. `storage-1-1`.
+- `--locality_machineid`: The value will be set depending on the fault domain key.
+For `foundationdb.org/none`, this will be the Pod's name, for all other cases this will be the node name on which the pod is running.
+- `--locality_zoneid`: The value will be set depending on the fault domain key.
+For `foundationdb.org/none`, this will be the Pod's name, otherwise this will be the node name per default where the Pod is running.
+If `ValueFrom` is defined in the fault domain this value will be used.
+If `foundationdb.org/kubernetes-cluster` is specified as fault domain key the predefined `value` will be used.
+- `--locality_dcid`: This value will be set to the value defined in `cluster.Spec.DataCenter`, if this value is not set the locality will not be set.
+This locality is used for FoundationDB deployments in multiple datacenters/Kubernetes clusters.
+- `--locality_data_hall`: This value will be set to the value defined in `cluster.Spec.DataHall`, if this value is not set the locality will not be set.
+Currently this locality doesn't have any affect, but will be used in the future for `three_data_hall` replication.
+- `--locality_dns_name`: This value will only be set if `cluster.Spec.Routing.DefineDNSLocalityFields` is set to true.
+The value will be set to the `FDB_DNS_NAME` environment variable, which is set by the operator.

+The operator uses the `locality_instance_id` to identify the process from the [machine-readable status](https://apple.github.io/foundationdb/mr-status.html) and match it to the according process group managed by the operator.

 ## Replacing a Process

 If you delete a pod, the operator will automatically create a new pod to replace it.
 If there is a volume available for re-use, we will create a new pod to match that volume.
 This means that in general you can replace a bad process just by deleting the pod.
 This may not be desirable in all situations, as it creates a loss of fault tolerance until the replacement pod is created.
 This also requires that the original volume be available, which may not be possible in some failure scenarios.